 You can’t fully understand if a job is the right fit for you until you know what a typical day at your job will look like.
 Don’t say yes until you’ve had a run down of each aspect of your new job.
 “Make sure you understand the job duties and responsibilities of the position you are considering.
 If you accept a job requiring significant client contact and you are an analytically minded introvert, then you will probably hate the job and be miserable.
 You’d be surprised how often this mistake happens,” shares Brian Weed, CEO of GradStaff, a national college recruiting firm specializing in entry-level hiring.

 How are new employees trained?

 Consider how you learn best and what job specific training you will need in order to become proficient in your new role.
 Make sure your expectations align with how your potential employer trains their new hires.
 “Every individual learns and retains information differently, so the company’s approach to training will have a significant impact on your ability to find success in the position you’re offered,” says Weed.
 “Is it classroom-based or is it delivered one-on-one by one person or a team of people?
 Is it modularized, meaning you will apply what you learn as you go?”
-Not sure how you learn best?
-Find out what your learning style is by taking this quiz.

 How do current employees feel about their jobs?

 Everyone experiences burnout or frustration with their job from time to time, but if your potential colleagues aren’t passionate about their jobs, that should be a big red flag.
 Check in with the people working at the company you are considering joining to see what they believe you should know before saying yes.
 “Do the people you interact with during the interview process buy into and exemplify the mission as it’s stated?” asks Weed.
 “Be cautious about companies where the employees seem disconnected from the mission.”